kyanchase/securewebsite/final_security_presentation.md

 ---

 ### 4. Q&A
-*   I am now prepared to answer any questions you may have about the code or its security design.
+*   Are there any questions?